Benji-code/tennis-replay-app/README.md

 # Tennis Replay

-A tennis stroke analysis tool originally built in 2022 as an HSC Software Design & Development major project.
+A tennis stroke analysis tool originally built in 2022.
 Recently updated to Angular 15 for compatibility with modern Node/TypeScript versions.

 ## What it does